whaynes/STCW23/jekyll/assessments/Engine/OICEW-1-1C.md

 <!--rowstart-->

-[Use Tools](guidelines#usetools) to fuse two steel plates using electric arc welding process
+{% do Use Tools, usetools %} to fuse two steel plates using electric arc welding process

 <!--cellbreak-->